ITALYS ROMANTIC LAGO DI COMO

 ochre, sienna and yellow, and small sailboats in the deep-blue harbor create a perfect

 Our tour of the Italian Alps has taken us to one of the most scenic spots in all of Italy, Lake Como.
 Virgil once called it the "greatest lake."
 Just 25 miles north of Milan, charming towns ring its shores with elegant 16th to 19th century villas.
 Ferries carry passengers across its shimmering waters from town to town, while lovers steal kisses in the shadows.
 This is one of the most romantic places in Italy.
+Visiting such a beautiful place may make you consider Italian dual citizenship or at least an extended stay so you can experience what local Italian citizens are able to enjoy every day.

 A trek into town turns into a breath-defying experience as Les and I climb precipitous steps that stretch uphill.
 At the top of a trail we stumble upon the crumbling Castle of Vezio.
 Here Theodolinda, Queen of the Lombards, is said to have died in the 7th century.
 Below, the small town square is dominated by a 10th century Romanesque church, and a few street cafes that dot the tree-lined streets.
 Before descending, we savor the panoramic view of the Alps, and Menaggio and Bellagio, two neighboring towns on the lake.
 The two of us wander the town and discover the Villa Monastera, an elegant villa (now science center) where physicist, Enrico Fermi studied.
 Nearby, lies the Villa Cipressi.
 Its lush gardens are inviting, so we pay a small fee and explore the spectacular perfumed pathways, rich with foliage, that cascade to the shore.